John Williams (photographer): Europe

 In 1965, Williams embarked on an overland journey to London with his first wife, Rosemary Simpson.
 London served as a base for extensive European travel over the next five years.
 His photographic practice during this period involved days spent capturing images, followed by evenings at camping grounds reading about the history of the places he had visited.

 Return to Australia

 When Williams reluctantly returned to Australia in 1969, both he and the country had undergone significant changes.
 His photographs from this period documented both the transformations in Australian society and what remained unchanged.
 This coincided with a period when film, theatre, and visual arts were becoming established as legitimate professional pursuits for Australians, with new educational institutions being formed to support these fields.

 Within five years of his return, photography had experienced a boom in Australia, with Williams well positioned for this development.
 He contributed to the field by reviewing for photography magazines and newspapers while also teaching photography through Workers' Educational Association (WEA) courses.
-He traveled again on a 1974 $A1,200 Australia Council grant for a study tour to Europe and USA.